jpalao/camelbones/README.md

 make
 make test

-5. All tests should pass.
-You should also be able to build and use all the native applications in the Examples directory of the distribution.
+All tests should pass.
+You should also be able to build and use all the native applications in the Examples directory of the distribution, except for those requiring a PAR kit.
+I haven't looked into that yet

 Please report any problems so they can be corrected or better yet contribute your patches.
 Pull requests are welcome